triSYCL/sycl/sycl/doc/XilinxFPGACompilation.md

 ordinary compiler directive is that Xilinx devices require offline compilation of SYCL kernels to binary before being wrapped into the end fat binary.
 The offline compilation of these kernels is done by Xilinx's `xocc` compiler rather than the SYCL device compiler itself in this case.
-The device compilers job is to compile SYCL kernels to a format edible by `xocc`, then take the output of `xocc` and wrap it into the fat binary as normal.
+The device compiler's job is to compile SYCL kernels to a format edible by `xocc`, then take the output of `xocc` and wrap it into the fat binary as normal.

-Xilinx's `xocc` compiler unfortunately doesn't take SPIR-V which is what raises some problems (among other idiosyncrasies) as the current SYCL implementation revolves around SPIR-V. It's main method of consumption is SPIR-df a slightly modified version of LLVM-IR.
+The current Intel SYCL implementation revolves around SPIR-V while Xilinx's `xocc` compiler can only ingest SPIR-df as an intermediate representation.
+SPIR-df is LLVM IR with some SPIR decorations.
+It is similar to the SPIR-2.0 provisional specification but does not requires the LLVM IR version to be 3.4.
+It uses just the encoding of the LLVM used, which explains the `-df` as "de-facto".

 So a lot of our modifications revolve around being the middle man between `xocc` and the SYCL device compiler and runtime for the moment, they are not the simple whims of the insane!
-Hopefully..
+Hopefully...

 ## Software requirements